venexia/PharmIV/README.md

 PharmIV, n(numlist) delta(numlist) alpha(numlist) sigma(numlist) prob_x1(numlist) prob_z1(numlist) cond_z1(numlist) cond_z0(numlist)
 ```

-## Stata_paper
+## Stata paper

-This folder contains the code to reproduce the paper "Power calculator for instrumental variable analysis in pharmacoepidemiology".
+The folder 'Stata_paper' contains the code to reproduce the paper "Power calculator for instrumental variable analysis in pharmacoepidemiology" - the citation for which is given above.